National Register of Historic Places listings in Matagorda County, Texas

 This is a list of the National Register of Historic Places listings in Matagorda County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Matagorda County, Texas.
-There are two districts and ten individual properties listed on the National Register in the county.
+There are two districts and twelve individual properties listed on the National Register in the county.
 Nine individually listed properties are designated Recorded Texas Historic Landmarks while one district contains additional Recorded Texas Historic Landmarks.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.